arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 Simply put, Name Sans is not an accidental design.
 Every visual aspect of it ties back to mosaics signage in the Subway.
 There are still a few decisions that I am turning over in my head and in my sketches, but I am becoming more and more certain that I am finding the right way to balance things into a varied but cohesive type family.

-## There’s so much more I could say
+## There’s so much more, but

 Like Name Sans itself, this blog post is really only a partially-complete draft.
 There is so much more I could say about the typeface, the ideas I have tried and abandoned, and the things it can do.
 Some of these are better outlined in the PDF Specimen and in the slides on Future Fons.
 But also, I am still in the midst of discovering what Name Sans is!
 To me, that’s the fun of it.

-There are a few things I am pretty certain of: I will be adding Italics along with a more typographic goodies, and I will be making continued refinements to shaping, spacing, and kerning.
+There are a lot of things I know at this point: I am working on Italics along with a few more typographic features, and I will continue to refine shaping, spacing, and kerning across the project.

 I hope to finish and fully release a `1.0` in the coming months.
 When I do, I plan to also have a more-refined versions of this essay.
-So, if you have any questions for me, please me know!
+So, if you managed to actually read this post and have any questions for me, please me know!

 If you’ve already picked up a license for Name Sans, I really appreciate you coming along for the journey!
 If you haven’t, it’s still at a greatly-reduced price while it’s in pre-release (if you do the math, it’s currently about $4 per style).
 By [purchasing a license through Future Fonts](https://www.futurefonts.xyz/arrowtype/name-sans), you will be securing future updates for free, for life.

 I hope you consider picking up a license, and I hope you reach out to me when you put it to use!
-I love to see when people have put my fonts to work – it really makes this whole, occasionally-ridiculous effort feel worthwhile.
+I love to see when people have put my fonts to work – it really makes this whole effort feel worthwhile.